Who can get an apprenticeship?

 There are also other ways to find apprenticeships.
 It is worth trying them all:

-Support to apply
+More support to apply

 Sometimes it can take time to get your perfect apprenticeship.
 But if you are making applications and not getting interviews, struggling to find opportunities, or need support to make applications, support is available:.

-Find out how to apply for an apprenticeship using the National Apprenticeship Finder, and hear tips for success from other young people.
+You can also find out how to apply for an apprenticeship using the National Apprenticeship Finder, and hear tips for success from other young people.